-2018 Ford Mustang GT Performance Package Level 2 first drive: Making it a real sports car
+2018 Ford Mustang GT Performance Package Level 2 first drive: making it a real sports car

 Pony up $6,500 for the Performance Package Level 2 and the Mustang gets what it needs: magnetically controlled shocks (a $1,695 option on top of Performance Package Level 1), a 67-percent stiffer rear stabilizer bar (24 mm, solid), a 12-percent stiffer front stabilizer bar (33.3 mm, tubular), 20-percent stiffer front springs, and 13-percent stiffer rear springs.

-For good measure, Ford wraps 19 x 10.5-inch front and 19 x 11-inch rear aluminum wheels in large 305/30 Michelin Pilot Sport Cup 2 superhero tires that are so wide, they stick out from the fenders (which are 1.5 inches wider than Performance Package Level 1 tires and the same as the Shelby GT350R’s front tires).
+For good measure, Ford wraps 19x10.5-inch front and 19x11-inch rear aluminum wheels in large 305/30 Michelin Pilot Sport Cup 2 superhero tires that are so wide, they stick out from the fenders (which are 1.5 inches wider than Performance Package Level 1 tires and the same as the Shelby GT350R’s front tires).

 ALSO SEE: 2020 Ford Mustang Shelby GT500 spy shots and video